MarkEmery/writerDeck-mouse-to-keyboard-daemon/README.md

 cd writerDeck-mouse-to-keyboard-daemon
 ./bin/pip3 install evdev keyboard
 ```
 Now we need to find the event handler for our mouse.
-WITHOUT the mouse plugged in, check which events are returned.
+WITHOUT the mouse plugged in, check which DEVICES are returned.

 ```
 root@writerdeck:~/writerDeck-mouse-to-keyboard-daemon# cat /proc/bus/input/devices | egrep -B 3 -A 3 mouse